 How to Put a Fishing Line to a Baitcasting Reel

-Fishing reels are one of the most valuable assets for an angler.
-There are a wide array of fishing reels available in the market for different skill levels.
+How to Put a Fishing Line to a Baitcasting Reel: Fishing reels are one of the most valuable assets for an angler.
+There is a wide array of fishing reels available in the market for different skill levels.
 The three major types of fishing reels include the baitcasting reels, spin-cast (closed face) reels, and spinning reels.
 Baitcasting reels are the oldest of the lot and are the top choice of experienced anglers.

 As opposed to the spinning reels, baitcasting reels sit above the rod and not beneath them.
 Baitcasting reels are perfect for big spools with heavy lines and heavy lures.
-They have a lot of power and provide an advanced level of casting precision and distance.
-The most popular types of lines available in the market are fluorocarbon, monofilament, and braided.
+Likewise, they have a lot of power and provide an advanced level of casting precision and distance.
+Besides, the most popular types of lines available in the market are fluorocarbon, monofilament, and braided.

 You can choose the best line based on your requirement.
 Please go through the step by step instruction guide on how to put a fishing line on a baitcasting reel.
 After going through these instructions, one step at a time, you can successfully put a line on the baitcasting reel.